Bastardkb/Skeletyl/README.md

 ### Print files and instructions

-The STL files are included in this Github repository, in the `files` folder.
+The STL files are included in this Github repository, in the `V4` folder.

 Please find detailed instructions on how to print the case on the online instructions linked below.